 As you can see, the majority of the main attractions in Venice are located quite close to each other.
 And the city’s compact size makes it possible to enjoy most of the sights in just 1-3 days.

 Good to know: To help you plan your time in the ‘Floating City’, we list the most popular Venice attractions first.
 The top-10 places are absolute must-sees (and can be done in a day). #11 is a very nice addition to any Venice itinerary.
 And the rest are all amazing sights that will make your trip so much more special than just seeing ‘the musts’.

-So if you can, plan at least two days in the city when planning your Italian trip itinerary.
+So if you can, foresee at least 1.5-2 days in the city when planning your Italian trip itinerary.
 That will allow you to explore a bit deeper and appreciate Venice so much better!

 TIP: If you only have a day in Venice and want to get as much out of your visit as possible, take a look at this popular city walking tour.
 It’s one of the most complete tours that I was able to find.
 It covers all the must-see places in Venice, plus a gondola ride.
 All tours we took with this company are always top-notch.